Ric Ocasek

 Richard Theodore Otcasek (March 23, 1944 – September 15, 2019), known as Ric Ocasek (/oʊˈkæsɪk/ oh-CASS-ik), was an American musician, singer, songwriter, and record producer.
-He was the primary vocalist, rhythm guitarist, songwriter, and frontman for the American new wave band the Cars.
-In addition to his work with the Cars, Ocasek recorded seven solo albums.
+He was the co-lead vocalist, rhythm guitarist, songwriter, and frontman for the American new wave band the Cars.
+In addition to his work with the Cars, Ocasek recorded seven solo studio albums.
 Ocasek's 1986 single, "Emotion in Motion", was a top 20 hit in the United States.

 Ocasek also worked as a record producer for artists such as Motion City Soundtrack, Suicide, Bad Brains, Weezer, Nada Surf, Guided by Voices and No Doubt.
 In 2018, he was inducted into the Rock and Roll Hall of Fame as a member of the Cars.

 Early life

-Ocasek was born in Baltimore on March 23, 1944.
+Ocasek was born on March 23, 1944, in Baltimore.
 (Note: Upon Ocasek's death, his age was widely misreported as 70, not 75.
 In a 1979 interview with Rolling Stone soon after the Cars became popular, he claimed to be 29 rather than his true age of 34, and a false birth year of 1949 was subsequently listed in artist biographies from sources including the Rock and Roll Hall of Fame and Spotify.
 His New York City voter registration—which was based on voter-provided information that the New York City Board of Elections did not routinely verify—also listed a March 23, 1949, birth date.
-According to The New York Times, Ocasek did state his true high school graduation date of 1963.
-The graduation date, together with a preponderance of other government records indicate that his true birth year was 1944.
+According to The New York Times, Ocasek stated his true high school graduation year as 1963.
+The graduation date, together with a preponderance of other government records, indicates that his true birth year was 1944.
 The Times reported that Ocasek never corrected his age and birth year in later interviews or press releases.)
 His paternal side was of Czech descent, and he grew up Catholic.
 When he was 16 years old, his father moved the family back to the Ocasek hometown of Cleveland, Ohio, where his father worked as a systems analyst with NASA at the Lewis Research Center.
 Ocasek graduated from Maple Heights High School in 1963.
 He briefly attended Antioch College and Bowling Green State University, but dropped out to pursue a career in music.